• Menu

 Andy Montgomery

-Nestled on the west bank of the Tiber, Trastevere is one of Captain Ulysses’ favorites in Rome.
+Nestled on the western bank of the Tiber, Trastevere is one of Captain Ulysses’ favorite spots in Rome.

-But Trastevere has become quite touristy and has tended to become gentrified in recent years, particularly around the Piazza Santa Maria in Trastevere.
-The alleys surrounding the Basilica of Santa Cecilia in Trastevere remain more authentic and peaceful.
+Although parts of the area, particularly around Piazza Santa Maria in Trastevere, have become more gentrified, the streets surrounding the Basilica of Santa Cecilia in Trastevere remain more authentic and serene.

 💡 Practical information 💡